klynnlaster/U.S.-2015-Cancer-Study/README.md

 1. Download Python File and CSV and add them to your Jupyter Notebooks.
 2. Make sure to update the import for the csv file!!
 3. Run cells as you go down!

+*Both the notebook and the python version of the code is uploaded and you may choose your convinence!